UniqueNetwork/unique_docs/docs/tutorials/minting/customizable-nfts.md

 > ⚠️ Do not proceed with the steps for creating a collection and tokens; we will need additional configuration!

 For creating a head collection, we followed the generative NFT guide.
-For creating an attributes collection, we utilized the mass minting guide, substituting cosmic animal images with accessory images.
+We utilized the mass minting guide to make an attributes collection, substituting cosmic animal images with accessory images.

-### 2.1 What to Consider When Preparing Your Images
+### What to Consider When Preparing Your Images

 When nesting, the accessories NFT will overlay onto the base NFT.
 To ensure correct alignment and overlay, keep the following in mind:

-- Base collection images and attribute images should have the same height and width.
+- Base collection and accessories images should have the same height and width.
 - The position of accessories should be calibrated relative to the base image.
 - Accessory images should have a transparent background – use the .png format.
 - Accessory images should not overlap with each other.

-## 3. Creating the Base Collection
+## 🧸 3.
+Creating the Base Collection

 ### 3.1 Prepare Collection Images and Metadata

-Tokens from the base collection will own the tokens from the accessories collection.
-This ownership will be achieved through nesting.
-In nesting, the accessory image will be merged with the base token using an external service.
-For this guide, we've already prepared a set of images and their metadata as per the generative NFT instructions.
+NFTs from the base collection will own the NFTs from the accessories collection.
+This ownership will be achieved through nesting, and an external service will merge the accessory image with the base token.
+We've already prepared a set of images and their metadata for this guide as per the generative NFT instructions.
 You can find them in the `customization/heads` folder.

-Delete the contents of the data folder and copy the contents from `customization/heads` into it.
-Alternatively, prepare your own images and metadata following the mass-minting or generative NFT instructions.
+Delete the `data` folder's contents and copy the contents from `customization/heads` into it.
+Alternatively, prepare your images and metadata following the mass-minting or generative NFT instructions.

 ### 3.2 Prepare the Configuration File